Identifying Talent

 Unconscious bias in interviewing is tricky because, by its very design, we’re often unaware that it’s happening.
 For example, when asked, most hiring managers would insist that they’d never discriminate against a candidate for qualities like race, sex, religion, social class, or sexuality.
 This is because it’s illegal to discriminate against protected classes.

-Yet when unconscious bias in interviewing comes into play, these factors can influence us whether we know it or not.
-Bias in interviewing doesn’t always look like blatant discrimination but can often prevent us from hiring quality candidates.
+Yet, when unconscious bias occurs in interviewing, these factors can influence us, whether we know it or not.
+Interview bias doesn’t always look like blatant discrimination but can often prevent us from hiring quality candidates.

 Common Interview Biases